AnilganeshThota/AnilganeshThota/README.md

 I'm a 4th-year Computer Science Engineering student specializing in Blockchain Technology, with over 2 years of hands-on experience in public Blockchain.
 I wield  like a [fun metaphor].
 Certified in [your certifications], I'm currently diving deep into [current focus areas]—because what's life without a little digital chaos?

-When I'm not [your main activity], I'm probably convincing my friends that "[your funny security tip]" is not an acceptable security practice. 😄
-🔒 If you've ever used "[common bad password]" as your password, I offer free cybersecurity interventions.

 ### 🌍 **Location:** Vadodara
 ### 💎 **Specialization:** Web Developer